cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 Instructions in Mindustry Logic processors aren't really executed in parallel.
 Instead, in each tick all processors are visited sequentially, and a number of instructions corresponding to the given processor's _instructions per tick_ rate are executed.
 This means that when a synchronous remote call is made, even if the call returned immediately, the call will always take at least a full tick.
 Performing many short calls to remote functions might, therefore, be very detrimental to the performance of your program.

 > [!IMPORTANT]
 > The faster the processor, the more instructions get executed in a single tick, and the bigger the impact from the delay of a remote call.
 Unboosted micro-processor executes two instructions per tick, and the overhead of even short remote calls is almost negligible (at most one instruction execution will be lost on each call).
-Fully boosted hyper-processor executes 62.5 instructions per seconds, and frequent short remote calls could reduce the effectivity of the hyper-processor by 90% or more.
+Fully boosted hyper-processor executes 62.5 instructions per second, and frequent short remote calls could reduce the effectivity of the hyper-processor by 90% or more.
 World processors with instruction rates at several hundred IPTs could be affected even more.
 >
 > An additional factor is the frame rate: processor updates aren't driven by ticks but by frame updates.
 A frame rate higher than 60 FPS means there are fewer instructions wasted per remote call, while lower frame rates mean more instructions wasted.
 Even code which performs well when the game runs at 60 FPS might develop performance problems when the frame rate drops.

-### Managing the execution quota
+### Understanding the execution quota

 Code generated by Mindcode uses the `wait` instruction when waiting for a remote procedure call to finish, and when the remote module waits for another call to serve.
 The `wait` instruction terminates the processor's execution in the current frame, saving up unspent execution quota.
 Up to four ticks of unspent instructions can be accumulated this way.
 When normal execution resumes, the unspent quota is spread over several ticks to provide a boost to the processor execution (a half of the remaining unspent execution quota is used up in each following tick that doesn't contain a `wait` or another yielding instruction - the others are `stop` and `message`).